Updated: Aug 6

 We awoke the next morning to a sky of swirling clouds that threatened a downpour but elicited no more than a few drops.
 We enjoyed another fantastic meal together as a team before walking over to the local school.
-Today was the day to deliver the school supplies.
 As excited as I was for the grand mountain adventure we would embark on in the coming days, this day was perhaps the one I looked forward to the most.
-It was a chance to give back to this community and spend time with the next generation who will carry on the traditions of the Quechua people.
+It was a chance to show our gratitude to this community and spend time with the next generation who will carry on the traditions of the Quechua people.

 When we arrived in the schoolyard, it was obvious that this wasn't an average school day.
 Many of the children were dressed in ornate, colorful traditional clothing rather than their regular school uniforms and there was a buzz of excitement in the air.
 Once again, they welcomed us with open arms.

 While the adults worked to organize the supplies, the children performed a dance, eventually pulling us into it with them.
 It was at this particular moment that all four us realized that we were not acclimated yet.
 We were at 12,200 feet, and this was not a short dance.

 We were completely out of breath by the time we were finished, but the happiness in that moment was palpable.
 Celebrating and dancing alongside these children was another reminder of what that deep, childlike joy feels like.